-Like us, you are probably someone who has made a decision to build your network marketing or direct sales business online.
-And, we would probably correct in assuming it would be on Facebook.
-Now, we readily believe this is the best platform to be doing so on right now.
+[updated July 2021] You are probably someone who has made a decision to build your network marketing or direct sales business online.
+And, I would probably correct in assuming part if not all of it is on Facebook.
+Now, I readily believe this is the best platform to be doing so on right now.
 But, we also know that this can also go south really fast if not done right.
 Crafting effective Facebook posts are vital to your business.

 The Importance of your Marketing Message

 Your marketing message isn’t just what you’re saying to your audience it is how you say it to them.
 It is about eliciting an emotional and/or logical response that reaches them on a deeper, more personal level.

 It is also how you communicate to them in a way that makes them feel like the message they’re consuming was created just for them.

 The goal of your social media Marketing Message…